 E-motion software: that first step is indeed a doozy

-It was not easy to pinpoint where the story of Dynabyte software began, but if we have to start somwhere, it might as well be with an… E-motion.
+While not easy to pinpoint where the story of Dynabyte software exactly began, if we have to start somwhere, it might as well be with an… E-motion.

 And, alas, it was.